 Although the disorder is present from birth, symptoms may manifest in infancy, childhood, or early adulthood.
 Symptoms may be precipitated by sunlight, fever, drugs, or other stresses.

 Poor nutritional intake nearly always precedes appearance of symptoms.
-Symptoms and signs are due to niacinamide deficiency and resemble those of pellagra (see Vitamin Deficiency, Dependency, and Toxicity: Niacin Deficiency), particularly the rash on parts of the body exposed to the sun; mucous membrane and neurologic symptoms also occur.
+Symptoms and signs are due to niacinamide deficiency and resemble those of pellagra (see Niacin Deficiency), particularly the rash on parts of the body exposed to the sun; mucous membrane and neurologic symptoms also occur.
 Neurologic manifestations include cerebellar ataxia and mental abnormalities.
 Intellectual disability, short stature, headache, and collapsing or fainting are common.

 Diagnosis is made by showing the characteristic amino acid excretion pattern in the urine.
 Indoles and other tryptophan degradation products in the urine provide supplementary evidence of the disease.

-Last full review/revision September 2009 by Peter C. Brazy, MD
+Last full review/revision July 2013 by Christopher J. LaRosa, MD

 Content last modified July 2013